Surabaya: Colonial era

-The expanding Dutch East India Company took the city over from a weakened Mataram in November 1743.
+The expanding Dutch East India Company took over the city from a weakened Mataram in November 1743.
 In consolidating its rule over Surabaya and, in time, the rest of East Java, the Dutch collaborated with leading regional magnates, including Ngabehi Soero Pernollo (1720–1776), his brother Han Bwee Kong, Kapitein der Chinezen (1727–1778), and his nephew, Han Chan Piet, Majoor der Chinezen (1759–1827), all from the powerful Han family of Lasem.

-In the 18th and 19th centuries, Surabaya was largest city in the Dutch East Indies.
-Becoming a major trading center and hosted the most extensive naval base in the colony.
+In the 18th and 19th centuries, Surabaya was largest city in the Dutch East Indies, becoming a major trading center and hosting the most extensive naval base in the colony.
 Surabaya also served as the center of Java's plantation economy, industry, supported by its natural harbor.

 During the Dutch East Indies era, Surabaya was the capital of the Surabaya Residency, whose territory encompasses what is now the Gresik Regency, Sidoarjo, Mojokerto, and Jombang.
 In 1905, Surabaya received the status of municipality (gemeente).
 In 1926, Surabaya was designated the capital of the province of East Java.
 Since then Surabaya developed into the second largest city in the Dutch East Indies after Batavia.